1971 Atlantic hurricane season

-The 1971 Atlantic hurricane season was an active Atlantic hurricane season overall, producing 13 named storms (including a nameable system that went unnamed), of which 6 strengthened into hurricanes.
+The 1971 Atlantic hurricane season was an active Atlantic hurricane season overall, producing 14 named storms (including two nameable systems that went unnamed), of which 6 strengthened into hurricanes, and 2 further strengthened into major hurricanes.
 The season officially began on June 1, 1971, and lasted until November 30, 1971.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic basin.
 This season, the first storm, Arlene, developed on July 4, while the last, Laura, dissipated on November 22.

 Activity was steady through most of the season.
-Hurricane Edith was its strongest system, reaching Category 5 on the Saffir–Simpson scale.
+Hurricane Edith was its strongest system, becoming a strong Category 4 on the Saffir–Simpson scale.
 It struck Nicaragua at peak intensity, killing dozens, and later hit southern Louisiana.
-Hurricane Ginger was its longest-lived system, lasting 27 days from early September to early October, setting a record for the longest known duration of a North Atlantic tropical cyclone (not surpassed until 2003).
+Hurricane Ginger, the second of the season's two major hurricanes, was its longest-lived system, lasting 27 days from early September to early October, setting a record for the longest known duration of a North Atlantic tropical cyclone (not surpassed until 2003).
 Ginger moved ashore in North Carolina, producing heavy rains and damaging winds.
 An unnamed storm in August attained hurricane status further north than any other Atlantic hurricane on record.
-On September 11–12, there were five active Atlantic tropical cyclones at one time.
-Despite the activity, damage in the United States totaled about $235 million (1971 USD$, USD), which National Hurricane Center forecaster Paul Hebert noted was "pretty small considering we had five storms in a row strike the U.S." Most of the damage came from Tropical Storm Doria, which affected much of the East Coast of the United States.
+On September 11–13, there were five active Atlantic tropical cyclones at one time.
+Despite the activity, damage in the United States totaled about $235 million (1971 USD, USD), which National Hurricane Center forecaster Paul Hebert noted was "pretty small considering we had five storms in a row strike the U.S." Most of the damage came from Tropical Storm Doria, which affected much of the East Coast of the United States.
 Hurricane Fern struck Texas after executing an unusual track, dropping heavy rainfall and producing flooding.

 Systems

 Tropical Storm Arlene

 The origins of Arlene were from a cold front that exited the East Coast of the United States on July 2 and stalled offshore.
 A frontal wave developed the next day, steadily developing due to thermal instability.
-On July 4, the system organized into a tropical depression about 120 mi (195 km) southeast of Cape Hatteras, North Carolina.
+On July 4, the system organized into Tropical Storm Arlene about 125 mi southeast of Cape Fear, North Carolina.
 While in its formative stages, it dropped rainfall along the coast of the Carolinas, peaking at 4.11 in in Pinopolis, South Carolina.
-The depression tracked northeastward due to a ridge over New England, and the cyclone passed just southeast of the Outer Banks.
-After a Hurricane Hunters plane observed gale-force winds, the depression was upgraded to Tropical Storm Arlene late on July 5; in the post-season summary, meteorologist Neil Frank noted, "the surprising element in the development of Arlene was the rapidity of the transformation process."
+Arlene tracked northeastward due to a ridge over New England, and the cyclone passed just southeast of the Outer Banks.
+In the post-season summary, meteorologist Neil Frank noted, "the surprising element in the development of Arlene was the rapidity of the transformation process."

-Upon being named, Arlene continued northeastward, possessing a circular mass of convection with spiral rainbands.
-Late on July 6, the storm attained peak winds of 65 mph (100 km/h), based on a ship report.
-It weakened thereafter, and Arlene transitioned into an extratropical cyclone late on July 7 just south of Newfoundland.
-The cyclone last observed early the following day.
+Arlene continued northeastward, possessing a circular mass of convection with spiral rainbands.
+Late on July 6, the storm attained peak winds of 60 mph (95 km/h), based on a ship report.
+It weakened thereafter, and Arlene transitioned into an extratropical cyclone early on July 7 just south of Sable Island.
 The storm capsized a boat in the Grand Banks of Newfoundland, and the crew of 12 was rescued.